phaustin/quantecon-example/book/docs/functions.md

 f(10)
 ```

-Here\'s a longer function, that computes the absolute value of a given
+Here's a longer function, that computes the absolute value of a given
 number.

-(Such a function already exists as a built-in, but let\'s write our own
+(Such a function already exists as a built-in, but let's write our own
 for the exercise.)

 ```{code-cell} ipython3